Vegetable Garden Resolutions—6 Steps to Success

-Vegetable gardening woes can be rectified with good planning and smart garden resolutions.
-Last year the weeds took over, you didn’t feed or water enough, you didn’t mulch that bed, or start that new raised bed you’ve been dreaming of for years.
+Last year the weeds took over, you didn’t feed or water enough, you didn’t mulch that bed, or you failed to start that new raised bed you’ve been dreaming of for years.
 Never fear!
 It’s a New Year!
-Time to troubleshoot and plan to make this year’s veggie patch better than ever.
+Last year’s vegetable gardening woes can be rectified with good planning and smart garden resolutions.
+Now’s the time to troubleshoot and plan to make this year’s veggie patch better than ever.

 Truly productive beds are planned in advance with the seasons in mind.
 A good planning strategy starts with knowing when plants bloom and produce, and timing your garden to sequentially bloom and remain productive and pretty through the year, if possible.

 It is important to identify cool season and warm season vegetables to correctly plan beds.
 Knowing the window of productivity and days to harvest (number of days it takes for plants to be harvestable from seed) for a given plant is also essential.